Product vs. Engineering

 - MUI Core: 3.

 MUI Core has three major upsides that make this approach practical: a.
-It's engineers building a product for engineers that lack design skills (mostly) b. the size of the OSS community yields a strong feedback loop any junior can grow from c. a small group of core high-performing individuals can reach millions of people, d. design quality execution on its own is a major reason why people use the product.
+It's engineers building a product for engineers that lack design skills (mostly) b.
+The size of the OSS community yields a strong feedback loop, any junior can grow from c.
+A small group of core high-performing individuals can reach millions of people, d.
+Design quality execution on its own is a major reason why people use the product.
 In this option, we still have a PM to empower the implementation team.

 This is how Bootstrap, Tailwind, and Semantic-UI have been organized.